OpenframeProject/Openframe-Docs/source/frame-setup-guide.html.md

 ## 4.1 Installing an extension

-> E.G, to add an the openFrameworks extension:
+> E.G, to add the openFrameworks extension:

 ```terminal
 $ openframe -i openframe-of